Classification of generalized Einstein metrics on 3-dimensional Lie groups: Introduction

 Similarly, pseudo-Riemannian metrics have a fruitful counterpart in generalized geometry, which can be used, for instance, to unify and geometrize the structures involved in type II supergravity \cite{CSW}.
 A generalized pseudo-Riemannian metric together with a divergence operator is indeed sufficient to define a notion of generalized Ricci curvature and thus to pose a generalized Einstein equation as the vanishing of the generalized Ricci curvature \cite{GSt}.
 In the context of supergravity and string theory the divergence operator is related to the dilaton field, which is itself subject to a field equation.

 A generalized geometry formulation of minimal six-dimensional supergravity has been given in \cite{GS} with a particular case of the generalized Einstein equation as the main bosonic equation of motion.
 It would be interesting to classify left-invariant solutions on six-dimensional Lie groups using the theory developed in our present work.
 We note that by taking, for instance, the product of a pair of three-dimensional generalized Einstein Lie groups (as defined below in the introduction and classified in our paper) we obtain a six-dimensional generalized Einstein Lie group.
 If one imposes, in addition, a self-duality condition on the three-form, one arrives at (decomposable) solutions of the equation of motion mentioned above.
 Other (indecomposable) solutions on products of three-dimensional Lie groups have been constructed in \cite{MS}.
+Examples of invariant Ricci-flat Bismut connections on compact homogeneous Riemannian manifolds have been constructed in \cite{GSt,PR1,PR2}.
+They include non Bismut-flat examples \cite{PR1,PR2} and give rise to invariant positive definite solutions of the generalized Einstein equation with Riemannian divergence operator.

 In this paper we focus on left-invariant generalized pseudo-Riemannian metrics on Lie groups $G$.
 We develop the theory on arbitrary Lie groups in Section~\ref{2ndSec} and, based on that theory, provide a complete classification of left-invariant solutions of the generalized Einstein equation on three-dimensional Lie groups in Section~\ref{class:sec}.